 While painful and disorienting, this condition is not fatal and can be treated.
 PTC/IIH is difficult to detect with an MRI or CT scan, but once the possibility of a brain tumor is eliminated, PTC/IIH can be tested for with a spinal tap.
 Treatment options involve the insertion of a shunt inside the skull to drain fluids and medication to help control fluid buildup.
 There is no known cure for PTC or IIH.

 Many concerned women who suffer from PTC/IIH seek to hold drug manufacturers and pharmaceutical companies responsible for failing to warn patients of the health risks associated with their birth control.
 If you or a loved one have used a hormonal contraceptive and have been diagnosed with PTC or IIH, you are urged to contact the Indianapolis Drug Injury Attorneys of Wilson Kehoe Winingham.
 The lawyers at WKW can help you get the compensation you deserve.

 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 WKW is no longer accepting cases for injuries related to birth control.
 Birth control is any act used to prevent pregnancy.
 Women have various options…

 WKW is no longer accepting cases for injuries related to birth control.
-In the wake of over 1,000 lawsuits filed by women who claim to…
+Yasmin and Yaz are two varieties of combination birth control pills (BCPs) produced…

 Our client was induced for labor at 40 weeks and two days gestation.
 She presented somewhat tenuously, and, despite red flags, she continued to receive…